Free crypto tax calculator for Australians (2025)

 Our crypto tax calculator is designed to simplify the estimation of your CGT and help you prepare your tax report.

-If you've traded lots of cryptocurrencies, used DeFi or staking, we recommend you use dedicated crypto tax software.
+This is an estimate only.
+Speak to a tax professional for personalised advice.
+If you're a high frequency trader, used DeFi or staking, we recommend you use dedicated crypto tax software.
 You can compare the best tax services based on cost, features and customer feedback below.

 Use our crypto tax calculator